-The Iriun client app for your computer is available for Windows, macOS, and Linux.
+- The Iriun client app for your computer is available for Windows, macOS, and Linux.
 The webcam app for your phone is available both on Android and iOS.

-Supports recording resolutions up to 4K.
+- Supports recording resolutions up to 4K.

-Allows you to choose orientation (Landscape/Portrait/Reverse Landscape).
+- Allows you to choose orientation (Landscape/Portrait/Reverse Landscape).

-Support both Wi-Fi and USB connections between your smartphone and your computer.
+- Support both Wi-Fi and USB connections between your smartphone and your computer.

-You can choose to record with the front or back camera of your phone.
+- You can choose to record with your phone's front or back camera.

-You can turn Autofocus on/off.
+- You can turn Autofocus on/off.

-- The free version adds a watermark (in my case the watermark does not show in StreamLabs or my recordings).
+- The free version adds a watermark (in my case, the watermark does not show in StreamLabs or my recordings).
 You need to buy the Pro version to remove the watermark.
 The Pro version offers nothing else.

-The DroidCam client app for your computer is available for Windows and Linux, but not macOS.
+- The DroidCam client app for your computer is available for Windows and Linux, but not macOS.
 The webcam app for your phone is available both on Android and iOS.

-Supports recording resolutions up to 1080p (Full HD).
+- Supports recording resolutions up to 1080p (Full HD).

-It has several options, like auto-white balance, zoom in and out, exposure lock, autofocus, and more, but sadly you need the pro version to access them.
+- It has several options, like auto-white balance, zoom in and out, exposure lock, autofocus, and more, but sadly you need the pro version to access them.

 - You can only record with the back camera of your phone.

 - You can choose to dim the smartphone's screen automatically to save battery while recording.

 I consider both free versions of the two webcam apps great options.
-Personally, I prefer the Iriun WebCam as I can take full advantage of my OnePlus 8 Pro's 4K video recording, and the viewers keep asking me what webcam I use.
+I prefer the Iriun WebCam as I can take full advantage of my OnePlus 8 Pro's 4K video recording, and the viewers keep asking me what webcam I use.
 Depending on your use case, it may be a good idea to support any of the two apps by buying the Pro version.

 Here are two screenshots from Streamlabs OBS using Iriun and DroidCam as inputs.
 There is some difference in quality, but I don't think it is that noticeable, especially in lower resolutions than my 2K monitor.